About Vatican Museums

 Round Hall

 Built in the 18th century, the Round Hall is also known as the Sala Rotunda.
 It is a hemispherical vault that is lined with fascinating colossal sculptures and busts built on half-columns.
 The floors of the hall are set with mosaics from the 3rd century AD that were found in Otricoli and at Sacrofano.
-In the middle of the hall there is a 13 metres wide red basin made of porphyry which steals the attention of all eyes
+In the middle of the hall, there is a 13 metres wide red basin made of porphyry which steals the attention of all eyes.

 Archaeological Areas of Vatican Museums